0xM1cx/Obsidian-Notes/Web_Development/JsObjects.md

 console.log(BSIT_STUDENT.prototype);// {...}
 ```
 Here, we are trying to access the prototype property of a `Student` constructor function.
-Since the prototype has no value at the moment, it shows an empty object
+Since the prototype has no value at the moment, it shows an empty object.

+#### PROTOTYPE INHERITANCE
+A prototype can be used to add properties and methods to a constructor function.
+And objects inherit properties and methods from a prototype.